In and Around the Parish (Security News here)

-Consultation on the Neighbourhood plan – takes place over a period of 6 weeks beginning on 4th June.
-Look at our Neighbourhood Plan page for more information and to give your comments.
+Consultation on the Neighbourhood plan – This is now over.
+Look at our Neighbourhood Plan page for more information on the NDP and for details of future events..

-Annual Audit – the Parish Council’s annual audit will take place over a period of 30 working days beginning on 4th June.
+Annual Audit – is now complete.
 Anyone interested in the Parish finances can call in to the Parish Council office for more information or look at our Finance page.

 Our first ever page in The Village magazine – May 2018

 In case you missed it you can catch up here.
-Look out for our next page in the July edition.
+Look out for our next page in the November edition.
+The latest Parish Council Newsletter is available here.

 Lickey Festival 2018 – latest news